-Superior processes should be useful and applicable in a very wide range of scenarios.
+Superior processes should be useful and applicable in a wide range of scenarios.

 Example of Different Scenario: Project Size

-One example where you might want to consider having different sub-processes is project size.
-The number of documents that you prepare and the templates you use may vary between projects of different sizes.
+Project size is one example where you might consider having different sub-processes.
+The number of documents you prepare and the templates you use may vary between projects of different sizes.
 You might also want to apply additional stages to the bigger ones.

 7.4 Quality Assurance Checks and Balances